karlkfi/kpt-config-sync/docs/source.md

 go mod tidy
 ```

-Which will ignore our symlinks report on the health of our dependencies.
+Which will delete any unused dependencies and update the go.mod accordingly.

 ## Updating license metadata